dpatt830/medication-price-prediction/README.md

-# medication price data analysis and modeling
+# Medication Price Data Analysis and Modeling
  Repo for varying available prices of popular medications and predicting prices.